List of Playboy Playmates of 1974: May

-Marilyn Lange (born January 12, 1952 in Westfield, New Jersey) is a model chosen by Playboy magazine as the Playmate of the Month for May 1974, and later, the 1975 Playmate of the Year.
+Marilyn Lange (born January 12, 1952, in Westfield, New Jersey) is a model chosen by Playboy magazine as the Playmate of the Month for May 1974, and later, the 1975 Playmate of the Year.
 The Playmate of the Year pictorial was featured in the June 1975 issue, and both of her pictorials were photographed by Dwight Hooker.

 At that time, she lived in Hawaii and played soccer.
 As a publicity stunt, the Chicago Sting of the men's North American Soccer League selected her in the final round of the 1976 draft.
 Although she never played for them, she did work in the promotions department.

 June

-Sandy Johnson (born July 7, 1954 in San Antonio, Texas) is an American model and actress.
+Sandy Johnson (born July 7, 1954, in San Antonio, Texas) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for the June 1974 issue.
 Her centerfold was photographed by Mario Casilli.
 Johnson's acting credits include 1978's Halloween as Judith Myers.

 July

-Carol Vitale (born November 14, 1946 in Elizabeth, New Jersey, died July 23, 2008 in Aventura, Florida) was an American model and television program hostess/personality.
+Carol Vitale (November 14, 1946, in Elizabeth, New Jersey – July 23, 2008, in Aventura, Florida) was an American model and television program hostess/personality.
 She was Playboy magazine's Playmate of the Month for its July 1974 issue.
 Her centerfold was photographed by David Chan.
 In all, she appeared in three Playboy pictorials, as well as the cover of the August 1972 issue.
 She came to Playboy's attention while working as a Bunny at the Miami Playboy Club.

-Vitale died on July 23, 2008 at her condo in Aventura, Florida as a result of complications from lupus, scleroderma, and osteoporosis.
+Vitale died on July 23, 2008, at her condo in Aventura, Florida, as a result of complications from lupus, scleroderma, and osteoporosis.

 August

-Jeane Manson, born Jean Manson, (born October 1, 1950 in Cleveland, Ohio) is an American model, singer and actress.
+Jeane Manson, born Jean Manson, (born October 1, 1950, in Cleveland, Ohio) is an American model, singer and actress.
 She was Playboy magazine's Playmate of the Month for the August 1974 issue.
 Her centerfold was photographed by Dwight Hooker.

 Performing under the name Jeane Manson, she became a recording artist in Europe, hosted television specials in France and had a regular role on the long-running primetime soap Riviera.
 She represented Luxembourg in the 1979 Eurovision Song Contest.

 September

-Kristine Hanson (born September 23, 1951 in Illinois) is an American television broadcaster who also was Playboy magazine's Playmate of the Month for the September 1974 issue.
+Kristine Hanson (born September 23, 1951, in Illinois) is an American television broadcaster who also was Playboy magazine's Playmate of the Month for the September 1974 issue.
 Her centerfold was photographed by David Chan.

 She won an Emmy Award and a first place award for American Women in Radio and Television.